 Programming Chair, Philadelphia Chapter, Young Professionals in Energy

-Vice President, Board of Directors, JNFuture of Philadelphia and Southern New Jersey
+Board Member, JNFuture of Philadelphia and Southern New Jersey